-(h) Share Capital
+(i) Share Capital

 Equity instruments are contracts that give a residual interest in the net assets of the Corporation.
 Financial instruments issued by the Corporation are classified as equity only to the extent that they do not meet the definition of a financial liability or financial asset.
 The Corporation's common shares, share options and warrants are classified as equity instruments.
-Incremental costs directly attributable to the issue of new share options and are shown in equity as a deduction, net of tax, from the proceeds.
-Where the Corporation issued common shares and warrants together as units, value is allocated first to share capital based on the market value of common shares on the date of issue, with any residual value from the proceeds being allocated to the warrants
+Incremental costs directly attributable to the issue of new share options are shown in equity as a deduction, net of tax, from the proceeds.

-Equity Unit
+(j) Equity Unit

 The proceeds received on the issuance of units, comprised of common shares and warrants, are allocated using the residual value method.
-Under the residual value method, proceeds are allocated first to share capital up to the fair value of the common share, determined by reference to the guoted market price of the common shares on the issuance date, with the residual amount of proceeds, if any, allocated to the reserve for warrants.
+Under the residual value method, proceeds are allocated first to share capital up to the fair value of the common share, determined by reference to the quoted market price of the common shares on the issuance date, with the residual amount of proceeds, if any, allocated to the reserve for warrants.